Les amours de Ragonde: Performance history

-Mouret was in charge of the Grandes Nuits de Sceaux, musical entertainments put on every fortnight by the Duchesse de Maine at her chateau at Sceaux.
-For the 13th night, in 1714, Mouret and his librettist wrote Le mariage de Ragonde et de Colin.
+The Grandes Nuits de Sceaux were 16 musical entertainments put on every fortnight from the spring of 1714 until early 1715 by the Duchesse de Maine at her chateau at Sceaux.
+The 13th fête, held in early December 1714, was organized by the Abbé de Vaubrun.
+The librettist Destouches wrote Le mariage de Ragonde et de Colin, and Mouret, who had become the duchess's Surintendant de la Musique soon after his arrival at her court in 1708, composed the music.
 Comedy was something of a novelty in French opera and the work looks forward to the genre of opéra comique which would become popular in the mid-18th century.
 Mouret also parodied many famous scenes from the prestigious tragédies en musique by Jean-Baptiste Lully, including moments from Armide, Atys and Alceste.

 The next time the opera was heard was after Mouret's death, in a revised version performed by the Académie de musique at its theatre in the Palais-Royal in Paris on 30 January 1742, where it was a great success.
 It probably inspired Jean-Philippe Rameau to write his own comic opera about an ugly woman, Platée.
 The musical score of the 1714 version of Ragonde does not survive.